 Our instructors are highly trained and committed to creating classes and a community that is accessible for everyone.
-We are continuously educating ourselves, through workshops and our own personal commitments to movement and inclusivity, and always welcome feedback on what we can do to build a stronger community for all.
+We are continuously educating ourselves, through workshops and our own personal commitments to movement and inclusivity.
+We always welcome feedback on what we can do to build a stronger community for all.

 As a mother of 3, I have seen my body go through many shapes and stages of strength, but it wasn’t until I discovered Pilates that I truly felt at home in my body.
 I immediately sought out how to help others discover the same.

-Inspired to not only teach Pilates but build a studio based on inclusivity, I have committed myself to learning how to incorporate anti-racism into my life, my teaching and my studio, which I have started through the teaching of Sonja R. Price Herbert and her Decolonizing Pilates training.
+Inspired to not only teach Pilates but build a studio based on inclusivity, I have committed myself to learning how to incorporate anti-racism into my life, my teaching and my studio.
+I have started that through the teaching of Sonja R. Price Herbert and her Decolonizing Pilates training.

-At Grounded Pilates + Lifestyle we have created a space for everyone to find comfort in their bodies, find community with each other, and to have fun doing it.
+At Grounded Pilates + Lifestyle, we have created a space for everyone to find comfort in their bodies and find community with each other.
+All while having fun doing it!